 While cleaning up after a storm, New Jersey volunteer firefighter Eamonn Radburn was severely electrocuted when his hand grazed a live power line.
 He was transported to the Hackensack Medical Center, where he stayed for a full week before moving to a rehabilitation center.
 Ninety-one days later, Eamonn was released, confined to a wheelchair.

 As the community caught wind of this story, its members began raising money to help Eamonn, his wife Christal, and their three young children.
-A few other organizations became involved soon thereafter, including NRF and NARI chapters.
-Jane Albanese, founder of Giants of Generosity, was doing her part to find a contractor to put into action the funds that had been raised, which was when she found support in the North Jersey NARI Chapter.
+A few other organizations became involved soon thereafter including the NRF.
+Jane Albanese, founder of Giants of Generosity, was doing her part to find a contractor to put into action the funds that had been raised.
 She began working with Tim Wallace, who served as project manager for the effort to renovate the Radburn’s home.

 Those around the community saw the need for Eamonn’s home to get some work done, especially as his mobility had changed.
 Funds were raised and donated to do a complete overhaul of the house.
 New cabinets, floors, appliances, countertops, siding, and roofing were put into place by volunteers from remodeling and community service groups.